smith7800/haxor/doc/README.md

 Intro
 ---------------------
-StartCOIN is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+haxor is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.